WHITE-R4V3N/Raven/README.md

 ```

 # Apporach
-White-Raven is written in python for its scripting and its ease of automation.
+Raven is written in python for its scripting and its ease of automation.
 In my approach I did a lot of research into what each command needed to do and how to achieve it.

 One essential tool that I wanted to psuedo create was Nmap.
 I had to learn how to open sockets and try to connect to the ports.
 From there how could I optimize and make it faster using threads.